PeterWalchhofer/meineabgeordneten-graph-data/README.md

 # Austrian politicians, head of departments and members of the "Corona commission"

 This is a dataset scraped from [meineabgeordneten.at](http://meineabgeordenten.at) about Austrian persons of interest and their ties to organizations, societies and parties.
 In addition, companies and their ownership structure are covered.
 The data contains historical data as well as up to date information as listed at meineabgeordneten.at.
 All props go to them and their great project.
-The data was collected for my bachelor thesis that covered investigative journalism and the use linked data.
+The data was collected for my bachelor thesis that covered investigative journalism and the use of linked data for data driven investigation.

 Feel free to use the data in other projects and give credit to meineabgeordneten.at.